-The Community College OF Rhode Island has three TRIO programs (Access to Opportunity, Talent Search, and the RIEOC).
-All of the programs are directed at assisting students in overcoming class, social, cultural and ethnic barriers to a post-secondary education.
+The Community College of Rhode Island hosts three TRIO programs (Access to Opportunity, Talent Search and RIEOC).
+All programs and services assist students in overcoming academic, financial, social, cultural and ethnic barriers to success in higher education.